x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

-The conversation starting from [this reply](https://lwn.net/Articles/477541/) for the **"The case for the /usr merge"** article on lwn.net, shows some very interesting points about why the initrd can be used as a more reliable, easier to maintain and generally modern solution, as opposed to the split-usr mechanism to bring the system up.
+The conversation starting from [this reply](https://lwn.net/Articles/477541/) for the **"The case for the /usr merge"** article on lwn.net, shows some very interesting points about why the initrd can be used as a more reliable, easier to maintain, and generally modern solution, as opposed to the split-usr mechanism to bring the system up.

 At this point, one could also think that if we decide to use the initrd for this